If your brain tumour cannot be cured

 There are a few options for care to think about if you know you have a condition that you will die from.
 None of these are right or wrong.
 Only you can know what is right for you.
 The main options are

-It really is best to talk these options through with your closest family or friends while you are able.
+It is very helpful to talk these options through with your closest family or friends while you are able.
 There may be misunderstandings about what everyone thinks is best.
 You may think your family wouldn’t want to look after you at home.
-Your family may think you hate the idea of hospice care.
-You could both be wrong and it will help everyone to make plans you are all agreed on.
+Your family may think that you hate the idea of hospice care.
+You could both be wrong.
+Talking through the options will help everyone to make plans that you all agree on.

 You will feel happier knowing that you have made the decision that is best for all of you.
-And that you have made clear to the people closest to you what you do and don't want to happen.
+And it will be helpful to make clear to the people closest to you what you do and don't want to happen.
 Your family will feel much safer about carrying out your wishes.
 It can be a very heavy burden on families to decide what to do for the best at a crisis point.
-Especially if they don’t really feel they know what you would have wanted.
+It can be especially hard if they don’t really feel that they know what you would have wanted.

 You may feel safer being in hospital.
 You may want the reassurance of knowing that there are doctors and nurses nearby.
 If you need any painkillers or help during the night for example, it is all to hand.